JFly2/Yapper/README.md

 Open that address in a browser.

-The backend must be running for authentication, room lookup, message history, and WebSocket messaging to work.
+The backend must be running for authentication, room management, message history, and WebSocket messaging to work.

 ## Starting the Project After Initial Setup